 Dr David Davies shared some exciting new developments for Edexcel Academic Qualifications.

-"Many of the GCE AS/A level students will now have used their qualifications to progress to study in leading universities not just in Hong Kong but in the United Kingdom, the United States, Canada and elsewhere.
+"Many of the GCE AS/A level students will now have used their qualifications to progress to study in leading universities not just in the city but also in the United Kingdom, the United States, Canada and elsewhere.
 This is an excellent achievement!"

 Principals shared ideas and experiences with the guest speakers.